-During the OCR/ NIST Safeguarding Health Information: Building Assurance through HIPAA Security conference in September 2017, Linda Sanchez from the Office of Civil Rights (OCR) provided an update on the results of the OCR Phase 2 HIPAA desk audits conducted.
-She informed us that the goals of these OCR Phase 2 desk audits was to support improved compliance from the industry, identify best practices, uncover risks and vulnerabilities, detect areas needing technical assistance from OCR and to encourage consistent attention to compliance.
+During the OCR/ NIST Safeguarding Health Information: Building Assurance through HIPAA Security conference in September 2017, Linda Sanchez from the Office for Civil Rights (OCR) provided an update on the results of the OCR Phase 2 HIPAA desk audits conducted.
+She informed us that the goals of these OCR Phase 2 desk audits were to support improved compliance from the industry, identify best practices, uncover risks and vulnerabilities, detect areas needing technical assistance from OCR, and to encourage consistent attention to compliance.
 These OCR Phase 2 HIPAA desk audits were intended to be non-punitive, but OCR reserves the right to open up the compliance review to punitive actions if needed.

 The first round consisted of on-site reviews of about 115 entities.
 The second round comprised of desk audits on a smaller scale.
-Desk audits of covered entities are complete, while desk audits of business associates are under way as of the date of the conference.
+Desk audits of covered entities are complete, while desk audits of business associates are underway as of the date of the conference.
 Business associates were selected from a pool of 20000 business associates identified by audited covered entities.

 Out of the 166 covered entities audited, 103 were audited for privacy and breach notification while security was the focus for the other 63.
 41 business associates were selected to be audited on both security and breach notification.
 Most of the audited covered entities were small physician practices from all over the country.
-As Health and Human Services (HHS) Director Roger Severino said at the same conference, “OCR recognizes small providers as integral to our healthcare system”.
+As Health and Human Services (HHS) Director, Roger Severino said at the same conference, “OCR recognizes small providers as integral to our healthcare system”.
 They have the same HIPAA responsibilities as larger institutions.
 He also said that “providers should not assume that just because they are small, OCR is not looking. “

-- Does the provider’s website have a notice of privacy practices on it, or did website link to it
+- Does the provider’s website have a notice of privacy practices on it, or did the website link to it

 - Breach notification content and timeliness